Country of Origin: United States

 TEMPERAMENT:

-As a bulldog breed, early socialization of the Alapaha Blue Blood Bulldog is mandatory if there is the expectation of bringing other dogs into the household.
-Territorial by nature it may act aggressively towards similarly sized dogs of the same sex, though dogs of opposite sex tend to get along very nicely.
-Any introduction of adult dogs needs to be closely supervised to prevent fighting as each dog tries to establish its role in the hierarchy.
-Fighting for pack position can be significantly minimized if the owner is the undisputed pack leader and Alpha, this lessons the need of subordinate dogs to establish a pack order through fighting.
+Early socialization is essential for the Alapaha Blue Blood Bulldog, especially if introducing other dogs into the household.
+Being territorial by nature, it may show aggression towards similarly sized dogs of the same sex, although dogs of the opposite sex tend to get along better.
+Introducing adult dogs should be closely supervised to avoid fighting, as each dog may attempt to establish its place in the pack hierarchy.
+However, if the owner is a firm and clear leader, it helps minimize fighting and the need for subordinate dogs to fight for dominance, as the pack order is more easily established.

 GROOMING REQUIREMENTS: